eclipse-edc/Connector/docs/ids/architectural-alignment.md

-# Refactorings for Architectural Alignment
+# Refactorings for Architectural Alignment - Meeting Protocol

 1. Flatten `/request/handler` to `/handler`.
 Retain `/description` subpackage (seemingly minor but this created a lot of confusion).
 2. Rename `/http` to `/message` (minor, but easy to do)